“God is Spirit. And they who worship Him must worship in spirit and in truth” (John 4:24).

 Eight.
 The quality of your offering (your song, your testimony, sermon, etc) does not matter; all that matters is you’re giving it to God.

 Read the Old Testament book of Malachi to see the folly of this.
 People were bringing diseased animals to the temple as their offerings.
 The Heavenly Father was/is no fool; He understands an insult when one is given.

 The amount of your offering and the sincerity of your worship matter.
 But not in the way we might think.
 The widow (Mark 12) put in two small coins, but our Lord said hers was the largest offering given that day.
 The point is obvious: What gives the offering its weight is its value to us.

 Ten.
 The architecture must be conducive to worship if it’s to be done right.

-My friend Mike Canady tells of an American preacher who traveled to the African country where he (Mike) served as a missionary, and addressed the believers there on how to construct buildings and Sunday School space and such.
-Mike laughs, “The people there knew how to have church: Under the nearest mango tree.”
+Dr. Mike Canady tells of an American preacher who traveled to Malawi where he (Mike) served as a missionary, and addressed the believers on how to construct impressive buildings for worship and Sunday School space.
+Mike laughed, “The people there knew to have church, just find the nearest mango tree.”

 Eleven.
 “What” you worship does not matter so long as you do.